-4. What other cooking liquids add flavor?
+7. What other cooking liquids add flavor?

-You do need 1 full cup of water or liquid for a 6-quart Instant Pot, or 1 ½ cups water or liquid for an 8-quart Instant Pot.
-If you want to experiment with new flavors, try one of these cooking liquids in place of water for a more flavorful chicken breast.
+You need 1 full cup of water or liquid for a 6-quart Instant Pot, or 1 ½ cups water or liquid for an 8-quart Instant Pot.
+If you skip this step, you’re more likely to end up with a burn warning.

 - Chicken stock (get my chicken stock recipe)